Xenoxiluna/TerraProxy-CLI/README.md

 # WORK IN PROGRESS
 # `TerraProxy-CLI`
 Terraria Proxy Server built with the intention of modifying packets on the fly.
-This proxy is asynchronous thanks to SwiftNIO and can support multiple users.
+It currently does nothing but identify and display all packets that go thorugh it.
+The proxy is asynchronous thanks to SwiftNIO and can support multiple users.

 ### You can find Binaries under Releases if available.